 “Dark e-juices stain your teeth”

-It’s an easy conclusion to make when filling your device with chocolate or coffee flavoured e-juices - “Oh no, I’m going to get brown teeth now”.
+It’s an easy conclusion to make when filling your device with chocolate or coffee flavoured vape juice - “Oh no, I’m going to get brown teeth now”.

 However, there is no evidence to suggest that e-liquids will stain your teeth.
 If you are feeling particularly paranoid, you could switch to a clear e-liquid, but coffee itself is more likely to make your teeth discoloured.